 Pilot Medical Solutions works with your AME but in most cases it is best to obtain CONFIDENTIAL advice prior to being evaluated by a physician.
 This can prevent unnecessary bureaucratic delays and may prevent permanent grounding.
 AME’s are obligated to forward all information he/she has knowledge of to the FAA in Oklahoma.

 This is spelled out in the AME Guide and enforced by Title 18 U.S. Code.
 In addition, when issues arise and sufficient documentation is not provided, AME’s will usually defer your application to Oklahoma.
 This typically grounds the pilot for several months.

-No one wants to share the pattern with an unfit pilot, but bureaucratic grounding is often a legal versus safety issue.
+No one wants to share the pattern with an unfit pilot.
+We are not advocating giving false information to the FAA, but bureaucratic grounding is often an FAA administrative procedural requirement versus a safety issue.
+A classic example is the pilot who fails to bring sufficient documentation of his benign medical issue to his AME visit.
+This pilot will be grounded, not because he is unfit, but because he is unorganized.
 Pilot Medical Solutions confidentially reviews your medical conditions and establishes your FAA medical certificate eligibility BEFORE your FAA exam.
 If jeopardizing conditions exist, we work directly with your private physicians to obtain exactly what will be required for FAA approval.

 YES!
 Often it is just a matter of submitting the correct information through the proper channels.

 Once you have been denied you basically have two options:

 (1) Provide sufficient evidence which indicates you do not have a disqualifying medical condition.

 (2) Apply for a waiver (Special Issuance medical certification).